-- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual arrangements - The Group's voting rights and potential voting rights - The size of the Group's holding of voting rights relative to the size and dispersion of the holdings of the other voting rights holders
+- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual arrangements - The Group's voting rights and potential voting rights - The size of the Group's holding of voting rights relative to the size and dispersion of the holdings of the other voting rights holders the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed off during the year are included in the Consolidated financial statements from the date the Group gains control until the date the Group ceases to control the subsidiary.

 The Group re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
-Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
-Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the Consolidated financial statements from the date the Group gains control until the date the Group ceases to control the subsidiary.
+Consolidation of a subsidiary begins when